andyvand/sy201/README.md

 Class_Meeting | Name | Topic
 :-------------|:-----|:-------------
+09/11/18 | `cw12` | In this class we continued work on the histogram generator for the *Gettysburg Address*, and introduced `pa03` (Password Stretching).
+We also introduced the concepts of salting, hashing and stretching.
+My hashing slides are included in this folder, along with the template for the password cracker and the file of hashes.
 09/10/18 | `cw11` | *Liang* sections 13.1 through 13.2.
 Introduction to File I/O (Input/Output).
 Using the *Gettysburg Address* in a text file, we introduced opening files, reading and processing data, and closing files.
 This directory includes an executable file called `histogram` that counts the frequency of the letters in the `gettysburg.txt` file (also included).
 09/07/18 | `cw10` | Loops Review.
 We discussed what to watch out for when using `sys.exit()` along with `try...except`.
 The example we used for this is called `try.py`.
 We also worked on an imaginary Lottery game called `Pick-4`.
 All files used in this class are in `cw10`, inclding a pdf version of the worksheet for `Pick-4`.
 09/05/18 | `cw09` | More Loops!
 Today we spent most of the class period working on the *Dice Rolling* program.
 The worksheet for that, as well as the executable version of the program, is available in `cw09`.